Dr. Richard Kouzes

 Muon Imaging Methods and Applications

 Cosmic-ray muons, which impinge upon the Earth’s surface at a rate of about 160 muons per meter squared per second, can be used to image the density of geological and man-made materials that are above a muon detector capable of measuring their rate and angle of incidence.
 Applications of this capability include geological carbon storage, natural gas storage, enhanced oil recovery, compressed air storage, oil and gas production, tunnel detection and detection of hidden rooms in man-made structures such as the pyramids.

-Richard Kouzes is a Laboratory Fellow at the U.S Department of Energy’s Pacific Northwest National Laboratory working in the areas of neutrino science, neutron detection, homeland security, and non-proliferation.
+Richard Kouzes is a Laboratory Fellow Emeritus at the U.S Department of Energy’s Pacific Northwest National Laboratory working in the areas of neutrino science, muon radiography, neutron detection, homeland security, and non-proliferation.
 His work on homeland security has been for the development and deployment of radioactive material interdiction equipment at U.S. borders, and he was the Principle Investigator and Technical Lead for the U.S. Customs and Border Protection’s Radiation Portal Monitor Project.
 He is a Fellow of the Institute of Electrical and Electronics Engineers and a Fellow of the American Association for the Advancement of Science.
-He is an adjunct Professor of Physics at Washington State University.
+He was an adjunct Professor of Physics at Washington State University, Professor of Physics at West Virginia University, and Lecturer at Princeton University.
 He has been awarded the NPSS Richard F. Shea Distinguished Member Award and the PNNL Director’s Award for Lifetime Achievement.
-Dr. Kouzes earned his Ph.D. in physics from Princeton University in 1974.
+Dr. Kouzes earned his Ph.D. in physics from Princeton University.
 He is an author of over 400 papers.